 Possible Mechanism of Action

-And yet there are people who swear by the bracelets and the way magnets helped them lose weight.
+And yet some people swear by the bracelets and the way magnets helped them lose weight.
 The best explanation for these results is a simple placebo effect.
-Being aware of receiving a treatment and believing in its effectiveness can be a powerful force in healing, especially when psychological and motivational factors are as important as they are with any behavior change such as weight loss.
+Being aware of receiving treatment and believing in its effectiveness can be a powerful force in healing, especially when psychological and motivational factors are as important as they are with any behavior change such as weight loss.

 Will this actually work?if so how much weight will my mom lose